Psilocybin-assisted therapy in Denver

 therapy?

-Outside of the very obvious risk that psilocybin-assisted therapy is currently illegal for therapists to provide, there is a risk of people having a “bad trip” when using psilocybin.
+There is a risk of people having a “bad trip” when using psilocybin.
 This can cause people to have enhanced feelings of fear, anxiety, confusion, and even panic.
 How people react to psilocybin can be dramatically different from person to person.

 White close quotation mark